Animal research shows promise for moringa as a natural weight loss supplement.

 - Boosting thermogenesis, which generates heat, resulting in more calories being burned.

-Moringa oleifera is a tree native to tropical and subtropical regions of the world.
+Moringa oleifera is a tree native to the tropical and subtropical regions of the world.
 Moringa is widely used as food; its leaves, flowers, and seeds are highly nutritious and have earned it the title “miracle tree.”

 In fact, moringa is one of the most nutrient-dense plants in the world, and is particularly rich in protein, vitamins such as A & C, minerals such as calcium, magnesium, and iron, and phytochemicals such as beta carotene and isothiocyanate.
 Consequently, it is eaten much like a vegetable in India, Philippines, Nigeria and some other countries.